 Remove white border from enlargement before mounting.
 (Mounting boards may be purchased at the Extension Office.).
 Each photo is handled several times (up to 25 times at the Kansas State Fair) throughout the judging, sorting, and display process. - 14.
 No lettering, including dates, is permitted on the front of the mount or on the photo, except for the ID strip.
 The Kansas State Fair 4-H Photography ID Strip (available from your Extension Office and online) must be used and mounted correctly on the bottom front of the matte board.
 An illustration of placement is available in the Kansas State Fair Book and with the ID strips at the Extension Office.
 No under-lays or borders are to be used.
 No contact prints on front of mount.
 To protect exhibits from dust and moisture, a plastic sleeve will need to be on each photography exhibit AFTER being judged.
 You may purchase mount boards and bags for \$1.10 per set at the Extension Office.
 Bags will be picked up at the judging time at the fairgrounds. - 15.
-Entry information must be completed and attached to the back of the mount as illustrated on letter provided at the Extension Office (directions are available <a href="https://example.com/https://example
+Entry information must be completed and attached to the back of the mount as illustrated on letter provided at the Extension Office (directions are available here).
+Members must write the following on the back of the photo mat board: